Walter Pater: Marius the Epicurean and Imaginary Portraits

 Pater was now at the centre of a small but gifted circle in Oxford – he had tutored Gerard Manley Hopkins in 1866 and the two remained friends till September 1879 when Hopkins left Oxford – and he was gaining respect in the London literary world and beyond.
 Through Swinburne he met figures like Edmund Gosse, William Bell Scott, and Dante Gabriel Rossetti.
 He was an early friend and supporter of the young pre-Raphaelite painter Simeon Solomon.
-Conscious of his growing influence and aware that the 'Conclusion' to his Renaissance could be misconstrued as amoral, he withdrew the essay from the second edition in 1877 (he was to reinstate it with minor modifications in the third in 1888) and now set about clarifying and exemplifying his ideas through fiction.
+Conscious of his growing influence and aware that the 'Conclusion' to his Renaissance could be misconstrued as amoral, he withdrew the essay from the second edition in 1877 (he was to reinstate it with "slight changes" in the third in 1888) and now set about clarifying and exemplifying his ideas through fiction.

 To this end he published in 1878 in Macmillan's Magazine an evocative semi-autobiographical sketch titled 'Imaginary Portraits 1.
 The Child in the House', about some of the formative experiences of his childhood – "a work", as Pater's earliest biographer put it, "which can be recommended to anyone unacquainted with Pater's writings, as exhibiting most fully his characteristic charm."
 This was to be the first of a dozen or so "Imaginary Portraits", a genre and term Pater could be said to have invented and in which he came to specialise.
 These are not so much stories – plotting is limited and dialogue absent – as psychological studies of fictional characters in historical settings, often personifications of new concepts at turning-points in the history of ideas or emotion.
-Some look forward, dealing with innovation in the visual arts and philosophy; others look back, dramatising neo-pagan themes.
+Some look forward, dealing with innovation in the arts and philosophy; others look back, dramatising neo-pagan themes.
 Many are veiled self-portraits exploring dark personal preoccupations.